froala/angular-froala/README.md

 # angular-froala
-angular-froala provides AngularJS bindings to the froala WYSIWYG editor VERSION 2.
+>angular-froala provides AngularJS bindings to the froala WYSIWYG editor VERSION 2.

-###Looking for Version 2?
-Check out the `editorV.2` branch
+##Version 2
+This repository contains bindings for the latest version of the Froala Editor (version 2).
+Checkout the `editorV.1` branch for support of Version 1 of the editor.

 ## Installation

 1. Clone this repo or download the zip.
-2. Run `bower install` or Download the editor from [http://froala.com/wysiwyg-editor/v2.0/](http://froala.com/wysiwyg-editor/v2.0/) and jQuery
+2. Run `bower install` or Download the editor from [https://www.froala.com/wysiwyg-editor/](https://www.froala.com/wysiwyg-editor/) and jQuery
 3. Load Froala WYSIWYG editor (and all desired plugins), jQuery and the angular-froala files into your project
 	- src/angular-froala.js
 	- src/froala-sanitize.js